AI Workshop: learn to build apps with AI →

 Migrate from previous version of a database

-The third (optional) parameter of the openDB() function is an object that can contain an upgrade function called only if the version number is higher than the current installed database version.
+The third (optional) parameter of the openDB() function is an object that can contain an upgrade function called only if the version number is higher than the currently installed database version.
 In that function body you can upgrade the structure (stores and indexes) of the db:

 const name = 'mydbname'